17 Best Nuts for Protein (+ Best Seeds for a Boost)

 However, the opposite effect can also be an issue.
 You can overdose on Brazil nuts!

-Each nut contains between 68-91mcg of selenium, and if you eat too many, you’ll feel nauseous.
-A serving a day is adequate and will keep your selenium levels at their optimum but not over the top.
+Each nut contains between 68-91mcg of selenium.
+Watch out!
+If you eat too many, you may feel nauseous.
+A serving a day is adequate to keep your selenium levels at their optimum but not over the top.

 Interestingly, peanuts are technically classified as legumes but are similar in nutrient content to tree nuts.